benphillips1997/ref_counter/README.md

 }
 ```

-I then created another file 'test_string.cpp' and created in the main function I tested the my_string class.
+I then created another file 'test_string.cpp' and in the main function I tested the my_string class using the code below.
 ```c++
 my_string s("Hello world");
 s.print();